DylanDijk/dylandijk.github.io/_posts/2023-02-16-linux-commands.md

     - within the pager can use `/` to search in the file then press `n` to search for the next file.
 - `grep` is used to search a file e.g `grep "fish" king-lear.txt`
     - to count the number of lines in a text file add `-c` `tag grep -c  "fish" king-lear.txt`
+    - to be case insensitive use `-i`
+    - use regular expressions with grep for example wildcard  `*`
+    - search in all files and files in subdirectories with `-r` tag

+    Shell scripts are just a text file where we can store linux commands